craftcms/cms/docs/element-types.md

 ### Relation Field

-You can give your element its own relation field by creating a new [field type](field-types.md) that extends `craft\fields\BaseRelationField`.
+You can give your element its own relation field by creating a new [field type](field-types.md) that extends <api:craft\fields\BaseRelationField>.

 That base class does most of the grunt work for you, so you can get your field up and running by implementing three simple methods: